 Train Your Dog

 Include obedience or manners training in your dog’s daily routine.
 High-energy dogs need direction and discipline, so if you want your dog to listen to you, teach some basic commands.
-For example, the “stay” command can help a lot when your dog gets too excited and you want to calm him down.
+For example, the “stay” command can help a lot when your dog gets too excited and you want to calm them down.
 This type of mental exercise can also help your dog burn some of their energy.

 To make the training easier for both you and your dog, do it after exercise and try to make it as fun as you can by always staying positive.